bbbbart/Lid-Driven-Cavity/README.md

 - Heat maps showing total velocity and vorticity
 - Quiver plot showing the direction of flow

+### Disclaimer

+Although this project is based on real life physics and equations, it is not at the accuracy of professional solvers.
+Although the flow is relatively accurate, you will often see faint checkerboard patterns and other artifacts, especially on the heatmaps.
+Although there are fixes that can reduce these artifacts, they are complex and outside the scope of this project.

+#### Assumptions

+The fluid in this simulation is assumed to be incompressible (constant density) and the lid is assumed to be at a constant velocity of 1.0.

 ### Navier Stokes Equation

 The Navier Stokes equation is used to model the motion of fluids.
 The most basic dimensionless form of the equation is: